akshaymurthy/NBA-draft-projections/README.md

 Probabilistic_performance_projection.R takes the constructed models to construct probabilistic regression projections that illustrate the likelihood of a player achieving a particular level of performance in a given season following being drafted.

+HTML files provide examples of the plots created using these scripts with the help of plotly.

 Enjoy!